Research and Development

 The MIPS R&D efforts comprise one of the cornerstones of our commercial success and our opinion is that we possess market-leading expertise regarding developments and processes in our product area.
 Our goal is to create a climate within the organisation that fosters knowledge development and creativity to inspire co-workers to develop new solutions and/or ideas with the assistance of an established and structured development method.

 Among our current and planned R&D projects are project innovations regarding products, such as developing better materials and components, and also processes, such as developing more efficient test and production processes.
-There are ten people in total in the MIPS R&D organisation: A Chief Technology Officer (CTO), Head of Innovation, Product Development Manager and a Senior Project Manager (Project Coordinator), along with six engineers who are skilled in development and technology.
+MIPS has an excellent R&D organization that possesses solid competences within research, development and technology.

 R&D efforts are split into four separate development categories: